ayoubimaya/COVID19-Vaccination-Progress/README.md

 - Before working with this notebook, please ```pip install -r requirements.txt```

-- To make sure all datasets are read in, you will need a [Kaggle](https://www.kaggle.com) account.
+- You will need a [Kaggle](https://www.kaggle.com) account to read in datasets.
 Go to ```https://kaggle.com/YOUR_USERNAME/account``` and download an JSON file containing your API token.
 The notebook will prompt you to enter your Kaggle username and API token.